-Under the group name After Magritte (after the play by Tom Stoppard), the album The Lunatic, the Lover & the Poet is in preparation from lyrics by John Porter, François's former collaborator.
-Some ten tracks combine the best of current digital with vintage analogue.
-Watch this space.
+Under the group name After Magritte (after the play by Tom Stoppard), composition and sequencing on the album The Lunatic, the Lover & the Poet is complete, with lyrics by John Porter.
+Mixing is scheduled for summer, 2019, with a winter 2019 release forseen.
+Nine tracks combine the best of current digital with vintage analogue.

 La.M.P.
 Ltd has partnered with the Cystic Fibrosis Trust, to support them.